ay0408/GWAS-statistics-SmoothSensitivity/README.md

 "Run Time" file contains the results on the execution time to compute the ${\it smooth\ sensitivity}$ of each statistic when $N = 1,000$, $2,000$, and $5,000$.
 These results indicate that our method can be performed within practical time even for a large cohort.

-"Proof.pdf" provides the proofs of our Theorems 5 and 6 for calculating the Hamming distance score.
+"Proof.pdf" provides the proofs of our Theorems 5 and 6 for calculating the Hamming distance.

 ## Note